 \textbf{Baselines.} We compare against vanilla Empirical Risk Minimization (ERM) without our regularizer in all our experiments.
-In a setting of making CDE zero, our method becomes the same as \cite{ross2017right}; we hence get the same results under such a setting and hence do not compare explicitly.
-In a setting of making ACE match a monotonic prior, we compare our results with Point Wise Loss (PWL) \cite{gupta2019incorporate} and Deep Lattice Networks (DLN) \cite{you2017deep}.
-In all results, ``-GT'' (prefixed with the variable of interest) refers to the ground-truth prior provided.
-All experiments were conducted on one NVIDIA GeForce 1080Ti.
+In a setting of making ACDE zero, our method becomes the same as \cite{ross2017right} and one would obtain the same results; hence we do not compare explicitly.
+In a setting of making ACDE match a monotonic prior, we compare with Point Wise Loss (PWL) \cite{gupta2019incorporate} and Deep Lattice Networks (DLN) \cite{you2017deep}.
+In all results, ``GT'' (prefixed with the variable) refers to the ground-truth prior provided.

-{ \textbf{Setting 1: Causal Graph is Known}} We first consider datasets from the BNLearn repository where the causal graph/SCM is known.
-In this setting, the datasets used to train the NN models are generated from the given SCM.
-Here, we regularize for ACDE, ANDE, ATCE of a NN to match a desired prior w.r.t. the outcome.
-In some scenarios, it is possible that only partial knowledge of the SCM may be available, in which case one can perform a search for the exact functional form of the prior.
-More implementation details are provided in the Appendix.